Future of Financial Advice

 Welcome to the website for the Future of Financial Advice (FOFA) reforms.
 FOFA became mandatory on 1 July 2013 (and was voluntary from 1 July 2012).

 The objectives of FOFA are to improve the trust and confidence of Australian retail investors in the financial services sector and ensure the availability, accessibility and affordability of high quality financial advice.

-On 20 December 2013, the Government announced a package of changes to FOFA to implement its election commitment to reduce compliance costs and regulatory burden on the financial services sector.
+On 20 December 2013, the Government announced a package of changes to FOFA to reduce compliance costs and regulatory burden on the financial services sector.
 The changes are aimed to ensure the integrity of the financial advice framework was maintained whilst delivering a system that offered affordable and accessible financial advice to the Australian community.
 On 20 June 2014, the Government announced its package of changes to FOFA.